Preventing Galvanic Corrosion

 The seawater Galvanic Sequence lists metals in order, based on their voltage potential and tendency to corrode.
 More active metals, the faster-dissolving anodes, are at the top of the series.
 Passive metals, the cathodes, are located at the bottom.
 Your boat might have a collection of submerged, electrically-connected metal parts immersed in salt water surrounding the boat, in bilgewater or the water in the engine cooling system.
-The stainless prop shaft, for example, because it is more active (less noble) than the bronze propeller, will begin to dissolve, leaving the prop intact.

 The effectiveness of an anode depends on a good electrical connection, and is directly proportional to its surface area.
 As it corrodes away its surface area and effectiveness diminishes.
 Some manufacturers suggest replacing anodes when they are two thirds gone, but we recommend replacing them when half-eroded or half-dissolved.
 If an anode is allowed to dissolve completely, the next least noble piece of metal in the circuit will start to dissolve.
 And that might be a part of your engine.
 Remember that polluted water, warm water temperatures and stray current corrosion can cause your anodes to wear away at an accelerated rate, and it’s smart to check them regularly.

 The Importance of Marine-Grade Fasteners